Gum Care and Treatment in Colorado

 Early-stage gum disease can be reversed with proper oral hygiene and professional cleaning, but advanced gum disease requires deep cleaning (root scaling and planning), antibiotics, and periodontal or gum surgery.
 Periodontal surgery is used to remove bacteria and reduce the size of gum pockets.
 Some gum pockets are too deep to clean properly, and only surgery can remove plaque below the gum line.

-Have any questions about gum care?
+Have any questions about perio dental surgeons in Grand Junction?
 Please contact us today!

 Pocket Reduction Surgery